AkibDa/NumPY/README.md

 # NumPy Basics

 This repository contains my notes and practice exercises covering the fundamentals of NumPy.
-I learned these concepts primarily from the Google for Developers YouTube video on NumPy (https://www.youtube.com/watch?v=xECXZ3tyONo).
+I learned these concepts primarily from the Google for Developers YouTube video on NumPy.

 ## What is NumPy?